Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: fastImpute without Side Information

-The algorithms tested are: \begin{itemize} \item \textbf{fastImpute}: We use the default parameters as defined in the algorithm above, with the regularization parameter $\gamma=10^6$.
+with $t_{max}=50$, and $\theta=\frac{\pi}{64}$, and regularization parameter $\gamma=10^6$.
 We explicitly stress here that no parameter tuning is done on fastImpute as we intend to show that the algorithm is not parameter sensitive.
 We implement our algorithm in Julia 0.6 with only the base packages. \item \textbf{softImpute-ALS (SIALS)}: Developed by \cite{softimputeals}, this is widely recognized as a state-of-the-art matrix completion method without feature information.
 It has among the best scaling behavior across all classes of matrix completion algorithms as it utilizes fast alternating least squares to achieve scalability.
 For each combination of $(m,n,\mu,k)$, we tune the regularization parameter $\lambda$ by imputing random matrices with such combination and find the $\lambda$ that gives the best results.
 We utilize the implementation in the softImpute package in R for testing. \item \textbf{softImpute-SVD (SISVD)}: Developed by \cite{SoftImpute}, this is the original softImpute algorithm that utilizes truncated SVDs and spectral regularization to impute the matrix.
 This method is used as a fast benchmark for SVD-type methods.
 For each combination of $(m,n,\mu,k)$, we tune the regularization parameter $\lambda$ by imputing random matrices with such combination and find the $\lambda$ that gives the best results.
 We utilize the implementation in the softImpute package in R for testing. \item \textbf{Matrix Factorization Stochastic Gradient Descent (MFSGD)}: This is a popular stochastic gradient descent algorithm (discussed in \cite{jin2016provable}) which separates $\bm{A}=\bm{U}\bm{V}$ , where $\bm{U} \in \md{R}^{n \times k}$ and $\bm{V}\in \md{R}^{k \times m}$), and perform gradient updates for $\bm{U}$ and $\bm{V}$.
-We utilize the implementation in the Fancyimpute package of python that utilizes Tensorflow and the latest available speed optimizations for such algorithm. \end{itemize} All of the algorithms are executed on a server with $16$ CPU cores.
-Each combination $(m,n,k,\mu)$ was ran 10 times, and we report the average value of every statistic.
-The statistics reported are as followed: \begin{itemize} \item $n,m$ - the dimensions of $\bm{A}$. \item $k$ - the true number of features. \item $\mu$ - The fraction of missing entries in $\bm{A}$. \item $T$ - the total time of algorithm execution. \item MAPE - the Mean Absolute Percentage Error (MAPE) for the retrieved matrix $\hat{\bm{A}}$:
+We utilize the implementation in the Fancyimpute package of python that utilizes Tensorflow and the latest available speed optimizations for such algorithm. \end{itemize} To further illustrate the favorable scaling behavior of fastImpute, we compare fastImpute against \emph{online} matrix completion algorithms.
+Online matrix completion algorithms complete the matrix by updating the factorization $\bm{U}$ and $\bm{V}$ with sequential data input from $\bm{A}$ over time.
+By their sequential nature, they are usually much faster than offline matrix completion algorithms which consider all the data jointly.
+The specific online algorithm we compare to is: \begin{itemize} \item \textbf{GROUSE}: This is a popular and efficient online matrix completion algorithm based on sequential gradient updates on the Grassmann manifold, as set out in \cite{balzano2010online}.
+We utilize the official implementation in MATLAB along with the latest optimizations in MATLAB R2020a. \end{itemize} We note that online matrix completion is usually used in different settings than offline algorithms and such comparison is only to note the favorable scaling behavior of fastImpute.